 - Develop and implement long-term vision and strategy frameworks

 - Assess and enhance your personal leadership style

 - Drive innovation and lead cultural change

-The modules for the International Executive MBA in Finance and Control are taught by world-class professors from Aalto University Executive Education, the Norwegian School of Economics, and Vrije Universiteit Amsterdam.
+The modules for the International Executive MBA in Finance and Control are taught by world-class professors.
 In addition to their academic qualifications, our professors are excellent teachers and have significant business experience in a range of organizations.
 They use a variety of teaching methods, including international case studies, simulations, group projects, and lectures.

 CASE STUDIES OF SHELL AND OTHER LEADING COMPANIES